Name: Aen Aeswalt

 Personality and life:

-Aen was a special boy in the moral measure.
-As a child growing up among the clan spaces of the now budding kingdom of Ragnivan, he was the oft-humored talk of the towns that he and his merchant family frequented.
+Aen was a special boy in a very spiritual sort of measure.
+As a child growing up among the clan spaces of the then-budding kingdom of Ragnivan, he was the oft-humored talk of the towns that he and his merchant family frequented.

 The matter with Aen was that he held such an exceptional sense of honesty and legalism that it would commonly drive his family, his father especially, right out of their minds.

-An alert and studious boy, Aen was keen to learn the most accurate pricing for everything the family sold in their covered wagon, the problem being that he would never use this to his advantage.
+An alert and studious boy, Aen was keen to learn the most accurate local pricing for everything the family sold in their covered wagon, the problem being that he would never use this to his advantage.
 Regularly he would catch overpriced offers made by his father, correcting him on the value of a sale just seconds before it was made, and almost always with the buyer in front of them.
-This, understandably, led to more than a few lost sales once the buyers learned of what something was really worth, which led to the rather spurious task upon his family to find various things to distract him from his overtly honest deal dashing.
+This, understandably, led to more than a few lost sales once the buyers learned of what something was “really” worth, which led to the rather spurious task upon his family to find various things in order to distract him from any overtly honest deal-dashing.

-Aen’s parents enrolled him in a charter school in Frau, a new academic town of low import.
-It was their understanding if their boy could not be a good merchant, then he could at least be an academic, and perhaps even a certified mage.
-It just so happened that around this time Lord Knight Order had in fact set her sights on the town as a vacationing destination for some years by this point, preferring the mild, warm climate and workable soil for her gardening, paired alongside the quiet nature of the people there.
+Aen’s parents enrolled him in a charter school in Frau, a new-at-the-time academic town of low import.
+It was their understanding if their boy could not be a good merchant, then he could at least be an civic administrator, and perhaps even a certified mage.
+It just so happened that around this time Lord Knight Order had in fact set her sights on the town as a vacationing destination for some years by this point, preferring the mild, warm climate and workable soil for her gardening, paired alongside the quiet nature of the people there, which benefitted her when she didn’t want people asking too many questions about strange goings-on.

 She was the first knight he had ever met, and in her he saw the noble hope of not only his country and people, but a way of life entirely apart from the material-possessed lower masses of the common people.